scoconno/scoconno.github.io/examined/FreeWill/Handout1.md

 ## Introduction

 You likely think that you have control of your own destiny, that you have power over your future.
 You are free, you might think, to choose what to eat, who to date, and what career to pursue.
 It certainly does appear that way.
 When trying to decide between chocolate cake and a salad, it seems that I really do have it in my power to eat either of those things.
-If I eat the cake, I still could have eaten the salad and *vice versa*.
+If I eat the cake, I still could have eaten the salad, and vice versa.

 Many things that seem a certain way are not that way.
 Some of you, like me, may have believed passionately in the existence of Santa Clause when you were children.
 You later came to learn that you were mistaken.
 In this module, we will be considering whether our belief in free will might be like a belief in Santa Clause, wholly mistaken.
 If we do not have free will, then it was not in my power to eat the salad even though I thought that it was.